awesomeeng/awesome-cli/docs/Commands.md

  - `get description() {}` - Returns the [string] description about this command.
 This does not need to include options/switches as those are covered in the `addOption()` calls you made in the constructor.

-If you fill out these three getters, your help will produce a defula thelp screen that should be enough for most cases.
+If you fill out these three getters, your help will produce a default help screen that should be enough for most cases.
 It includes the `title`, `usage`, `description` your provided; it also will provide help about any switches or sub-commands that you created in the construtor.

 ## Before/After